-Based on our comparison, the best use cases for pay-as-you-go vs prepaid VoIP business calling solutions are as follows:
+Based on our comparison, the best use cases for pay as you go vs prepaid VoIP business calling solutions are as follows:

-- Prepaid VoIP: Better for any size business with moderate-to-high call volumes looking for unlimited calling and texting plans and an affordable prepayment option
+- Prepaid VoIP: Better for any size business with moderate-to-high call volumes looking for unlimited calling and texting plans

-Pay-as-You-Go vs Prepaid VoIP at a Glance
+Pay-as-you-go vs Prepaid VoIP at a Glance

 Business Phone Number

-Per-minute Calling Fees
+Domestic Calling Fees

 Per-minute rates apply

-Per-minute rates or unlimited packages are available
+Per-minute rates, or unlimited packages are available

 If offered, per-minute rates apply for each user